civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 39

-A port authority **must**, within three months after the end of each fiscal year, submit to the Minister, in respect of itself and each of its wholly-owned subsidiaries, a five-year business plan containing any information **prescribed by regulation and a description of** any material changes in respect of information provided in the previous business plan.
+A port authority must, within three months after the end of each fiscal year, submit to the Minister, in respect of itself and each of its wholly-owned subsidiaries, a five-year business plan containing any information prescribed by regulation and a description of any material changes in respect of information provided in the previous business plan.

 ### Section 40

-**A** port **authority's** financial statements, **quarterly financial reports** and business plan **must** be prepared in a form that clearly sets out information about each of the activities of the port authority and its wholly-owned subsidiaries, with the information about port activities referred to in paragraph 28(2)(a) set out separately from the information about other activities referred to in paragraph 28(2)(b).
+A port authority's financial statements, quarterly financial reports and business plan must be prepared in a form that clearly sets out information about each of the activities of the port authority and its wholly-owned subsidiaries, with the information about port activities referred to in paragraph 28(2)(a) set out separately from the information about other activities referred to in paragraph 28(2)(b).

-> **Explanatory Note**:
-> Existing text of sections 39 and 40:
-> *Existing Text*:
-> > A port authority shall, within three months after the end of each fiscal year, submit to the Minister, in respect of itself and each of its wholly-owned subsidiaries, a five-year business plan containing any information that the Minister may require, including any material changes in respect of information provided in the previous business plan.
-> > The financial statements and business plan of a port authority shall be prepared in a form that clearly sets out information about each of the activities of the port authority and its wholly-owned subsidiaries, with the information about port activities referred to in paragraph 28(2)(a) set out separately from the information about other activities referred to in paragraph 28(2)(b).

 ### Section 115

 Subsections 42(3) and (4) of the Act are replaced by the following:

-**(3)** A port authority **must**, as soon as is practicable after it receives the summary report, **publish a** notice of the summary report **on its website** and have **that notice** published in a major newspaper published or distributed in the **municipalities** where the port is situated.
+**(3)** A port authority must, as soon as is practicable after it receives the summary report, publish a notice of the summary report on its website and have that notice published in a major newspaper published or distributed in the municipalities where the port is situated.

-**(4)** A port authority **must publish** the summary report **on its website and** make **it** available for inspection by the public at its registered office during normal business hours.
+**(4)** A port authority must publish the summary report on its website and make it available for inspection by the public at its registered office during normal business hours.

-> **Explanatory Note**:
-> Existing text of subsections 42(3) and (4):
-> *Existing Text*:
-> > A port authority shall, as soon as is practicable after it receives the summary report, have notice of the summary report published in a major newspaper published or distributed in the place where the port is situated.
-> > A port authority shall make the summary report available for inspection by the public at its registered office during normal business hours.

 ### Section 116